syncfusion-content/blazor-docs/blazor/chat-ui/accessibility.md

 ## Keyboard interaction

-The following keyboard shortcuts are supported by the Chat UI control.
+The following keyboard shortcuts are supported by the Chat UI component.

 | **Press** | **To do this** |
 | --- | --- |